igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

   negatively alter how our brain processes information.
 </div>

-Multitasking is attempting to handle more than one task at a time.
+Multitasking is attempting to handle more than one task simultaneously.
 The human mind is not directly capable of this, thus it emulates multitasking by rapidly alternating between the tasks.
 This makes for a higher rate of errors due to lack of attention, and since context switching from one task to another